incwell-technology/lms/README.md

 # Steps to run project
-- First make sure you have python install along with pip and virtualenv
+- First make sure you have python install along with pip and virtualenv usually pip is installed along python and to install virtualenv: ```pip install virtualenv```
 - clone the repo
 - create virtualenv: ```virtualenv venv``` or ```virtualenv -p python3 venv```
 - install django and necessary libraries: ```pip install -r requirements.txt```